mithunvikram/nginx-docker/docs/Nginx.md

       docker compose up --build -d

    and the project will get build by itself and you changes will be seen in the browser.

+### Nginx Config:<br/>
+  For setting the path of the application is been done inside the default.conf file inside the nginx folder.
+In there we have mentioned the port which it needs to listen and the location for the index.html file of your angular application.

+      server {

+      listen 80;

+      sendfile on;

+      default_type application/octet-stream;

+      gzip on;
+      gzip_http_version 1.1;
+      gzip_disable      "MSIE [1-6]\.";
+      gzip_min_length   256;
+      gzip_vary         on;
+      gzip_proxied      expired no-cache no-store private auth;
+      gzip_types        text/plain text/css application/json application/javascript application/x-javascript text/xml         application/xml application/xml+rss text/javascript;
+      gzip_comp_level   9;

+      root /usr/share/nginx/html;

+      location / {
+       try_files $uri $uri/ /index.html =404;
+      }

+      }